Sandostatin Side Effects

 Generic Name: octreotide

-Note: This document contains side effect information about octreotide.
-Some of the dosage forms listed on this page may not apply to the brand name Sandostatin.
+Note: This page contains side effects data for the generic drug octreotide.
+It is possible that some of the dosage forms included below may not apply to the brand name Sandostatin.

 For the Consumer